MMercieca/minifeed/README.md

 # TO DO

+* Update home page with a better explaination of what the app does
+* Update launch page with more instructions
 * Add demo video using The Adventure Zone
 * Update feed editing UI
   * Add text or alt tags to make feed editing more obvious